 Since releasing their debut album on Fort Knox Recordings in 2011, NAPPY RIDDEM has been busy touring nationwide and releasing a string of remixes, transforming itself into an uplifting and conscious reggae band that is funky enough to pack the dancefloor.
 Started by Mustafa Akbar and Rex Riddem, NAPPY RIDDEM is now joined in the studio and on stage by drummer Jon Modell as part of a six piece live band.

-In 2013 Nappy Riddem released “The Rock Steady EP” and was awarded “Best Reggae Recording” by the Washington Area Music Association.
-2014 Nappy Riddem stepped out of the studio to focus on touring.
+In 2013 Nappy Riddem released “The Rock Steady EP” and was awarded “Best Reggae Recording” by the Washington Area Music Association, in 2014.
+Nappy Riddem stepped out of the studio to focus on touring.
 They’ve toured north, south, east and west.
-Riddem crew had the pleasure of supporting the English Beat, Go-Go legends Experience Unlimited, Lee Scratch Perry, and Bob Marley’s Legendary Guitarist Junior Marvin.
-Junior Marvin also selected Nappy Riddem to tour with him as his backing band during their California tour.
+The Riddem crew had the pleasure of supporting the English Beat, Go-Go rockers Experience Unlimited, Lee Scratch Perry, and Bob Marley’s Legendary Guitarist Junior Marvin.
+Junior Marvin also selected Nappy Riddem to mentor and tour with him as his backing band during their California tour.
 The Highlight of which was headlining Joshua Tree Music Festival.
 Nappy Riddem’s performances meld Reggae, Rock, and Soul together into their unique brand of “Dancehallfunk”.